tremby/json-multi-parse/README.md

     {"object 1": "value 1"}{"object 2":"value 2"}

 There can be whitespace between objects.
-Bare JSON types other than objects, like strings, arrays, booleans, and numbers, are not supported.
+Bare JSON types other than objects, like strings, arrays, booleans, and numbers, may or may not be supported depending on the Javascript engine being used.

 An array is always returned on success.
 Otherwise, an error thrown by `JSON.parse` is rethrown.